Third Generation Ownership

-The nylon AquaTechnic pipe bushings are designed specifically to insulate connections in liquid and gas systems between piping of different metals, such as iron or galvanized connected to copper or high copper content brass.
+AquaTechnic NW is the only seller worldwide of nylon pipe bushings that are designed to insulate connections in liquid and gas systems between piping of different metals, such as iron or galvanized connected to copper or high copper content brass.

-The mineral content and acidity of the water supply affects the rate of corrosion, and both the mineral and the acidity vary in water supplies.
+The mineral content and acidity of the water supply affect the corrosion rate, and both the mineral and the acidity vary in water supplies.
 Hot water is much more active than cold water, and many times a hot water pipe may choke to a trickle of water, yet the cold pipe next to it may be only moderately corroded.
-The corrosion typically occurs in pipes within only 3 or 4 inches of the joint in pipes of 3/4 sizes or smaller.
+The corrosion typically occurs in pipes within only 3 or 4 inches of the joint in pipes of 3/4 sizes or more minor.
 If copper tubing is connected directly to a galvanized hot water tank, the entire inside of the tank is likely to corrode, with the zinc proceeding into the iron.
 Many such progressions have been observed.
 Any pinholes or bare spots in glass-lined tanks will corrode rapidly if the copper tubing is connected directly to the tank.

-Since the current developed in this corrosion process has the potential of only about 1-1/4 volts, any insulating interruption of the circuit will stop the corrosion.
-Nylon is a tough material and in the formulation used in AquaTechnic Bushings are resistant to water and the minerals formed in boat water supplies up to 180F and higher.
-AquaTechnic’s bushings are provided in two (2) different materials depending on the pressure and temperature requirements.
+Since the current developed in this corrosion process has the potential of only about 1-1/4 volts, any insulating circuit interruption will stop the corrosion.
+AquaTechnic NW nylon bushings are provided in two different materials depending on the pressure and temperature requirements.
+Nylon is a rigid material in the formulation used in AquaTechnic NW bushings, is resistant to water, and the minerals formed in the water supply up to 180F and higher.